Higinio Morínigo: Early life and military career

-Dictatorship
+Dictatorship (1940-1948)

 On September 30, 1940, after growing disagreements with the President, the Liberal ministers resigned from the government.
-On October 16 Morínigo announced that the Presidential elections would be postponed for two years.
+On October 16 Morínigo announced that the presidential election would be postponed for two years.
 Soon afterward he announced a policy of "discipline, hierarchy and order" (disciplina, jerarquia, y orden) and stated that persons who spread subversive ideas would be "subject to confinement".

-On November 30, Morínigo banned all political parties and assumed dictatorial powers under a state of siege.
+On November 30, Morínigo banned all political parties and imposed a state of siege, which gave him the right to suspend civil liberties and arrest and detain people without trial.
 In a midday radio address announcing these measures, Morínigo declared, "The people and the Army from this moment will be under a single command."
-In his self-coup and subsequent rule, he was greatly assisted by the 1940 Constitution, a severely authoritarian document written by the Liberals and Estigarribia that gave the president sweeping executive powers.
+In his self-coup and subsequent rule, he was greatly assisted by the 1940 Constitution, a severely authoritarian document written by Estigarribia a few months earlier that gave the president sweeping executive powers.

 To strengthen his authority, on February 4, 1941, Morínigo removed the influential Colonel Peredes from the post of interior minister.
 On April 17, 1941, he suppressed a febrerista uprising by supporters of the February Revolution.

 On April 25, 1942, he banned the Liberal Party, accusing them of conspiring with the Bolivians and exiled Party's leaders.
 Morínigo's only remaining supporters were radicals from the Colorado Party and the Army.
 During his dictatorship he faced widespread resistance, including general strikes and military revolts, but he survived by maintaining the loyalty of the Paraguayan Army, which received 45% of the country's budget.

-Morínigo relied on the right-wing Colorado faction Guion Rojo (the "Red Banner"), led by Juan Natalico Gonzalez, as a paramilitary police force to intimidate febreristas and Liberals.
+Morínigo relied on the right-wing Colorado faction Guión Rojo (the "Red Banner"), led by Juan Natalico Gonzalez, as a paramilitary police force to intimidate febreristas and Liberals.
 Opposition newspapers were shut down and publishers exiled.

 Morínigo finally held presidential elections on February 15, 1943; he was the sole candidate.